Sommerregen/grav-plugin-jscomments/README.md

 ### Config Defaults

 You have the ability to set a number of variables that affect the `JSComments` plugin.
-These variables include `provider` used for identify the provider you want use.
-You can also more specifically refine the page ID, URL, and specifically disable comments for a specific page.
+These variables include the `provider` you want use.
+You can also define the page id and url and disable comments for a specific page.

 These options can exist in two places.
 Primarily, your user defaults will be set within the **jscomments.yaml** file in the `user/config/plugins/` directory.
-If you do not have a `user/config/plugins/` already, create the folder as it will enable you to change the default settings of the plugin without losing these updates in the event that the plugin is updated and/or reinstalled later on.
+If you do not have a `user/config/plugins/` already, create the folder as it will enable you to change the default settings of the plugin without losing them during an update or re-installation of the plugin.

-Here are the variables available:
+Here are the available variables:

 ```yaml
 # Global plugin configurations